 Situation: Give context to your story (who, what, where, when, why, how)

 Tasks: What was your role in this situation?
 What needed to be completed?
 What other factors could have altered the outcome?
 What considerations were made for this particular situation?

 Action: What specific role did you play in the outcome and how did you take action to correct the situation?
 Explain why you took that action.

 Result: How did this solution play out?
 Were all issues resolved?

 5. Emphasize Your Qualities

 Behavioral interview questions are aiming at your qualities when dealing with specific situations.
 These qualities tell the company if you’re a good fit for the role.
 You know your qualities best so give examples that portray the qualities most valuable to the position you’re interviewing for.
 Particularly if you have a quality you feel sets you apart from any other candidate, that’s what you’ll want to emphasize when you give your situational examples.
-To better understand the position you’re applying for and to help you determine expected qualities, you can check out our recruiter chat.

 6. Expect Follow-Up Questions